 Before I began my “LifePart2” I was an air traffic controller in the United States.
 Sure I had a few adventures; I got my pilot’s license at age 17 and my SCUBA rating at age 18.
 I always enjoyed working but, after 25 years of doing the same thing every day, it had become stale.
 I had always been passionate about travel, writing, and photography, but the typical American work schedule, long commutes, short vacations, fatigue and the general distractions of life, restricted my ability to delve deeply into my passions.
 As soon as the opportunity for early retirement came available I jumped at it and I haven’t looked back.

 Since I love traveling I made it my goal to move around the globe, basing in different countries for roughly a year at a time, while taking opportunities to explore everywhere.
-So far I have lived off the grid on a white sand Caribbean beach in Mexico, in a Spanish colonial town in the mountains of Chiapas, in the shadow of ruins of Angkor Wat in Cambodia and in the foothills of the Himalayas in Thailand.
-Currently, I am living with my travel partner Sarah near the Mekong River in the sleepy capital of Vientiane, Laos, with a crazy dog and a grumpy cat.
+So far I have lived off the grid on a white sand Caribbean beach in Mexico, in a Spanish colonial town in the mountains of Chiapas, in the shadow of ruins of Angkor Wat in Cambodia, in the foothills of the Himalayas in Thailand, and on the Mekong River in Laos.
+Currently, I am living with my travel partner Sarah near on the ocean north of Lisbon on the “Silver Coast” of Portugal with a crazy dog and a grumpy cat.

 Since I retired I have, in no particular order: